Deaf people are not disabled by deafness

 Access to language is a fundamental human right.

-The United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) recognises the importance of the national sign languages and obliges States to promote, protect, and ensure their use.
+The United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) recognises national sign languages as equal to spoken languages and obliges States to promote, protect, and ensure their use.

 Sign language rights are not symbolic.
 They are essential to equality, dignity, and participation.